LukaszST/poke-platform/README.md

 - [ ] God object user
 - [ ] everything its connected together
 - [ ] DB Queries from all places
+- [ ] Third party classes in all places in project